 GDPR applies to persons and entities of all sizes that process personal data of EU residents, regardless of where they are based.
 These regulations apply to both data controllers and data processors, including third parties such as cloud providers.
-Under the GDPR Act-On is a processor and our clients are Controllers.
+Under GDPR, Act-On is a processor and our clients are Controllers.

 Where does GDPR apply?

-It applies to all EU member states and to entities and organizations outside the EU when processing the data of citizens within it.
-If you have EU data citizens on your files and they reside outside of the EU you are still obligated to comply.
+GDPR applies to all EU member states, as well as entities and organizations outside of the EU when processing the data of citizens within it.
+If you have EU data citizens on your files and they reside outside of the EU, you are obligated to comply.

 Does Brexit affect the ruling of GDPR?

-What are the penalties for non compliance with the GDPR?
+What are the penalties for non-compliance with GDPR?

-The maximum penalty for organizations in non-compliance with GDPR can be up to €20 million or 4% of annual global turnover, whichever is greater.
-There is a tiered approach to fines e.g. a company can be fined 2% for not having their records in order (article 28), not notifying the supervising authority and data subject about a breach or not conducting impact assessment.
+The maximum penalty for organizations that fail to comply with GDPR can be as much as €20 million or 4% of annual global turnover, whichever is greater.
+There is a tiered approach to fines.
+For example, a company can be fined 2% for not having their records in order (article 28), not notifying the supervising authority and data subject about a breach, or not conducting an impact assessment.

 What is Act-On doing to help me be GDPR compliant?